xbokmd/plastilinn/docs/guides/plastilinn_documentation.md

 <span id="download-the-Plastilinn-doc-template"></span>
 #### Download the Plastilinn doc template

-- Download the template from this link  <a href="https://xbokmd.github.io/plastilinn/public/plastilinn%20doc.md"  download="plastilinn%20doc.md">Plastilinn doc template</a>
+- Download the template from this link  <a href="https://xbokmd.github.io/plastilinn/public/pPlastilinn_doc_project_name.md"  download="Plastilinn_doc_project_name.md">Plastilinn doc template</a>
 - Save it in a folder called "Plastilinn"
-- Rename the template using your project's name
+- Rename the template using your project's name (IE, "Plastilinn_doc_SpaceX.md")

 <span id="load-your-Plastilinn-doc"></span>
 #### Load your Plastilinn doc